 Note: Data source: WANIDD.
 A child is defined as less than 18 years of age.

 Gastroenteritis

-The rate of gastroenteritis presentations to sentinel GPs increased in the past week and was similar to the previous five-year average for presentations at this time of year (Figure 15).
+The rate of gastroenteritis presentations to sentinel GPs decreased in the past week and remained lower than the previous five-year average for presentations at this time of year (Figure 15).